davioliveiraszu-stack/Jajajaja/README.md

     if xerife and xerife.Character then
         local humanoid = GetHumanoid(xerife.Character)
         if humanoid then
-            if killSheriffConnection then
+            if Settings.killSheriffConnection then
-                killSheriffConnection:Disconnect()
+                Settings.killSheriffConnection:Disconnect()
             end
-            killSheriffConnection = humanoid.Died:Connect(function()
+            Settings.killSheriffConnection = humanoid.Died:Connect(function()
-                if killSheriffActive then
+                if Settings.killSheriffActive then
                     pararJogarXerife()
                 end
             end)